Frequently Asked Questions

 Successful apprentices have the ability to do the job, have a good work ethic, get along well with others, do not have drug or alcohol problems and like the fast pace of being a Construction Truck Driver.

 Our standards cover all of Washington.
 We try to keep the Western Washington apprentices working in Western Washington and the same for Eastern Washington.
 You need to be prepared to travel to the jobsites that your employer sends you to.

-You must complete a minimum of 3,000 hours on-the-job training in order to journey out of our apprenticeship program.
-This can take anywhere from 2 to 4 years
+You must complete a minimum of 3,000 hours of on-the-job training, including 160 hours of training in at least 5 pieces of equipment to successfully complete the Washington-Idaho Construction Teamsters Apprenticeship Program.
+This can take anywhere from 2 to 4 years.

 While we cannot guarantee employment we do our best to find work as soon as possible after graduation.
 Many of our students start work the following week.
 This allows them to begin utilizing the skills they learned in class.